pf23/hsbc-hw/serving/API.md

 ## HTTP API Document

+Both resquest body and response body should be in Json format.

-### Response
+### Rule for Response

-For HTTP Code, there are 2 cases,
+**HTTP Code**

+For simplicity (and it satisfied for now), services only return an HTTP Code from below 3 alternatives,

 * 200: operation succeeded or other normal cases.
-* 400: operation failed or invalid input.
+* 400: invalid input or operation failed.
+* 500: severe interval error.

+**Body Format**

-The response body is as follow, where status is a server-internal code with detailed message to explain what happened.
+The response body format is defined as follow, with an internal status code and description message to explain what happened, carrying extra data if needed.

 ```json
 {